WDD-CODER/AppSus/assets/data/noteFullPlan.md

 ✅ 2.
 Sidebar Component — Checklist (7)
+when hover it dont puse the content! when it is preest by hamburger it dos!!

 Show icons only by default; pseudo-element text labels appear on hover or hamburger toggle.

 Sidebar widens when labels visible; pressed icon adopts “active” bold color.